 We will need to successfully complete clinical trials in order to obtain FDA approval to market SGT-001 or our other product candidates.
 We have only recently initiated our first clinical trial for SGT-001, have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.
+The FDA placed SGT-001 on a partial clinical hold that prohibits us from administering SGT-001 at our proposed high dose.
+If the partial clinical hold is not lifted on our Phase I/II clinical trial, we will not be able to evaluate the safety, tolerability and efficacy of SGT-001 in the high-dose group, which could negatively impact the development of SGT-001.
 We cannot be sure that submission of an IND, will result in the FDA allowing clinical studies to begin or that, once begun, issues will not arise that suspend or terminate such studies.
 Carrying out later-stage clinical trials and the submission of a successful BLA is a complicated process.
-This may be particularly true for design of a pivotal trial for the treatment of DMD as the FDA has not given clear guidance as to the necessary endpoints for approval of a treatment for DMD.
-In addition, we have had limited interactions with the FDA and cannot be certain how many clinical trials of SGT-001 or our other product candidates will be required or how such trials should be designed.
+This may be particularly true for design of a pivotal trial for the treatment of DMD as the FDA and cannot be certain how many clinical trials of SGT-001 or our other product candidates will be required or how such trials should be designed.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to BLA submission and approval of SGT-001 or our other product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
 Failure to commence or complete, or delays in, clinical trials, could prevent us from or delay us in commercializing SGT-001 and our other product candidates.